 Shin pain occurs on the front of the leg, below the knee.
 It's often referred to as shin splints.

 Runners are often aware of a dull pain in the shin, but carry on running.

 But this can cause increasing damage to the area, which can lead to a sudden sharp pain that stops you running altogether.

 What should I do about shin pain?

 Pain can be relieved by applying ice to the area regularly for the first few days (never put ice directly on your skin).

-See your GP or a physiotherapist if the area is swollen, the pain's severe, or it doesn't improve in 2 to 3 weeks.
+See a GP or a physiotherapist if the area is swollen, the pain's severe, or it does not improve in 2 to 3 weeks.